TaiFeng/audiobook-cleaner/README.md

 ## License

-This project is provided as-is for personal use.
+This project is provided as-is for personal use under an MIT license.
 No warranty.